wavefrontHQ/docs/pages/doc/logging_overview.md

 <tbody>
 <tr>
   <td width="60%" >
-    In a microservice architecture, the services in an application are distributed, and you need to monitor each service carefully to ensure that your overall application runs smoothly.
+    In a microservice architecture, you need to monitor each service carefully.
 Tanzu Observability helps you monitor your application using metrics, traces, and logs.
     For example, you can:
     <ul>
       <li>